 “You can’t force a training plan on your body,” Greg McMillan wrote in You (Only Faster).“The plan must work with your body and your unique rate of recovery.”

-Comparisons, however, don’t explain all of the reasons many of us fail to personalize our training.
+Comparisons, however, don’t explain all of the reasons many of us fail to develop a custom running plan.
 Some runners who don’t know or care what others are doing still religiously follow standardized training plans.
 Part of the reason is simple: We don’t know how we should train and we fear that we’ll fail to gain the benefits and achieve our goals if we modify the plan.